Model robustness for feedback stabilization of open quantum systems: Introduction

 \section{Introduction}

-The theory of open quantum systems~\cite{breuer2002theory}, that is systems which are in interaction with an external quantum system (the environment or a bath), has direct impact in different fields such as quantum optics, quantum measurement theory, quantum statistical mechanics, quantum information science, quantum thermodynamics, etc. The interaction of open systems with environment causes quantum dissipation, i.e., the loss of information from the system to environment.
+The theory of open quantum systems~\cite{breuer2002theory}, that is systems which are in interaction with an external system (the environment or a bath), has direct impact in quantum information science~\cite{nielsen2010quantum}.
+The interaction of open systems with environment causes quantum dissipation, i.e., the loss of information from the system to environment.
 The phenomenon is usually called decoherence.
 Compensation of such a decoherence is a principal issue in control theory of open quantum systems with technological applications~\cite{altafini2012modeling}.
 In particular, regarding robustness issues closed-loop control strategies are required.

-The evolution of open quantum systems are described by quantum Langevin equations, obtained by quantum stochastic calculus \cite{hudson1984quantum}, quantum probability \cite{meyer2006quantum}, and input-output relation~\cite{gardiner1985input}.
-The conditional evolution of an open quantum systems undergoing indirect measurements is described by quantum stochastic master equation.
-This is obtained by quantum filtering theory developed by Belavkin ~\cite{belavkin1983,belavkin1989nondemolition,belavkin1995quantum,belavkin1992quantum}.
-This is independently developed in physics community under the name quantum trajectory theory~\cite{carmichael2009open}.
-Quantum measurement theory is fundamental in quantum optics.
-In principle indirect measurements, that is a system of interest $S$ is indirectly measured through an auxiliary system which is in interaction with $S,$ is considered.
+The evolution of open quantum systems are described by quantum Langevin equations, obtained by quantum stochastic calculus \cite{hudson1984quantum}, quantum probability \cite{meyer2006quantum}, and input-output formalism~\cite{gardiner1985input}.
+The conditional evolution of an open quantum system undergoing indirect measurements is described by stochastic master equation.
+This is obtained by quantum filtering theory developed by Belavkin~\cite{belavkin1992quantum}.
+It is independently developed in physics community under the name quantum trajectory theory~\cite{carmichael2009open}.
+In principle indirect measurements, that is a system of interest $S$ indirectly measured through an auxiliary system which is in interaction with $S,$ is considered.
 Quantum measurements have probabilistic nature and have random back-action on the system, this has non-classical analogue.